Skip navigation Syracuse University Humanities Center

 • In The College of Arts and Sciences...

-• The Manuscript Development Workshop enables full-time, tenure-track or tenured members of the Syracuse University College of Arts & Sciences who are close to completing a book-length manuscript to benefit from a virtual discussion of the project by three senior, external scholars in their field.
-The visiting scholars, selected by the Syracuse University faculty member, receive an honorarium of $1000 in return for a commitment to read and comment on the manuscript.
-Piloted in 2020-21 with generous support from the Humanities Center, the program is anticipated to continue in the future.
+• Manuscript Development Workshop support enables full-time, tenure-track or tenured members of the Syracuse University College of Arts & Sciences who are close to completing a book-length manuscript to benefit from a virtual discussion of the project by three senior, external scholars in their field.
+The invited scholars, selected by the Syracuse University faculty member, receive an honorarium of $1,000 in return for a commitment to read and comment on the manuscript.

-• Book Subvention: CAS provides modest subvention towards almost all upcoming books Generally, the subvention funds indexing and rights acquisition.
+• Editorial Support: CAS provides modest subvention towards almost all upcoming books Generally, the subvention funds indexing and rights acquisition.
 Standard subventions range up to $1,500.
 Because funds are limited, faculty are encouraged to use their research bourses.
-To request subvention, please fill out this brief online survey.
-A&S Research will respond to your request as soon as possible.
+Please reach out to srworkma@syr.edu.

 • Contact Sarah Workman, Assistant Director, Research Development (Humanities)